AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 16 ÷ 10 = 1.6
 ```

 So multiplying both sides by `0.625` is canceled out by multiplying both sides again by `1.6`.
-However, the root font size on the `html` element is still `10px`, which means we have a single source of truth for scalable font sizing.
+However, the root font size on the `html` element is still `10px`, which means we have a single source of truth for scalable font sizing. **Everything scales proportionally**.

 It helps to look at an example, so let's assume that we have this CSS: